SMS Marketing: The Ultimate Guide to Best Practices, Benefits & More

 Before you send a text, ask yourself whether it sounds like there’s a real human on the other end of the line.
 If the answer is yes, your customers are much more likely to reply or click on your message.

 However, if your message says something like “Do U want HUGE savings?
 Shop now!!!” then it’s more than likely that customers will unsubscribe.

 The idea of texting thousands of people can sound time consuming, but it’s not.
 It only takes a few minutes to write a text and click send.
-Not to mention you can also automate your texts:
+You can even automate your texts using the steps below:

 Connect Your Apps

 With Zapier, you can create if/then statements to automate your work.
 For example, if a customer fills out a Google form, then send them a text.

 This list goes on.
 You can send an automated text when:

 - A new lead is entered into your CRM

 - A purchase is completed on your website